-DCI-Sierra Leone was created in Sierra Leone in order to promote and defend children’s rights.
+DCI-Sierra Leone was created in order to promote and defend children’s rights.
 Therefore, several actions are undertaken in the following priority issues:

 - Child Justice – promoting protection and justice for children in conflict with the law

 - Child victims of abuse/violence and witnesses